|

 so I would not have to return tomorrow morning before setting out.

-After everyone else arrived, I fried up the snake and its large
+After everyone else arrived, I fried up the snake.
+Its large size

-size allowed everyone to have a piece.
-That evening Mike showed
+allowed everyone to have a piece.
+That evening Roving Mike showed

 up and brought a case of beer, and then decided that he would meet